SaarthShah/PowerOutagePredection/README.md

 6. Random Forest 'min_samples_split': This hyperparameter controls the minimum number of samples required to split an internal node in the decision trees.
 A higher number can reduce the model's complexity and overfitting, but it can also decrease the model's accuracy.
 The given range of values is reasonable, and the final choice would depend on the size and complexity of the dataset.

+To tune our model we used GridSearchCV to find the best hyperparameters for our model.
+It allows us to define a range of hyperparameters and their possible values, and then performs a search across all possible combinations of these values to find the best combination that maximizes the model's performance.
+By automating this process, GridSearchCV saved us time and effort in finding the optimal hyperparameters manually for your model.
+It does it by maintaining accuracy while reducing overfitting and underfitting. <br>

 Let's run a Grid Search with a 5-fold cross validation to find the best performing hyperparamters and then test our model out again.

 After doing some quick testing, we found that the best hyperparameters for the Random Forest Classifier are: